popsps/SWE645-PR3/README.md

 ### CONTAINERIZED MYSQL DATABASE BUILD

 The first service, `swe645-mysql` is responsible for building a `MySQL` database.
 We will build our `mySQL` database from a `Dockerfile` in `mysql_init` directory.
 Set all environment variables that we need, namely, `user`, `password`, and the `database`.
-And finally we will be using `volumes` to save `MySQL` data on host to be able to make the database **persistent**.
-The volume name is `swe-data` with the orchestration(swarm) name added to it as a prefix end up being `swe645_swe-data`.
+And finally we will be using `volumes` to save `MySQL` data on the host to be able to make the database **persistent**.
+The volume's name is `swe-data` with the orchestration(swarm) name added to it as a prefix ends up being `swe645_swe-data`.
 By the end of your build you can verify this by running `docker volume ls`.
 Here is the MySQL `Dockerfile`.

 ```Dockerfile
 FROM mysql:latest